-For companies who depend on speed and accuracy to scan large inventories, RFID represents a drastic improvement over most conventional labeling methods.
+For companies who depend on speed and accuracy to scan large inventories, customized RFID represents a drastic improvement over most conventional labeling methods.
 Originally conceived during World War II, RFID technology has been used in a variety of industries, from anti-theft detection and scannable room keys to the tracking of nuclear material by the US government.

 Specialized RFID labels for every industry

 RFID labels provide many advantages: the ability to track samples simultaneously, from a distance, without the need for a direct line-of-sight.
-They accomplish this by using a specialized passive RFID inlays consisting of an integrated circuit (chip) and antenna embedded in the label that emits a radio signal in response to the reader that then processes all of the sample’s relevant information.
+They accomplish this by using specialized passive RFID inlays consisting of an integrated circuit (chip) and antenna embedded in the label that emits a radio signal in response to the reader that then processes all of the sample’s relevant information.
 In doing so, these labels save time and increase tracking accuracy, particularly for large inventories of stock and parts, especially for industries like aerospace, where quickly moving large parts around is not an option.

 Barcodes, the previous gold standard, are relatively adaptable; one of the main advantages they used to have over RFID is that they could be printed on any type of label.
 At IndustriTAG, we previously specialized in providing only deep-freeze RFID labels, used mainly for low-temperature freezers (as low as -80°C) in healthcare industries as well as academic and commercial laboratories.
 Fortunately, with IndustriTAG’s newly acquired technology, inlays can now be inserted into almost any label in its inventory, making it more accessible than ever for a variety of sectors, from aerospace and engineering to agriculture, oil and gas, the automotive industry, and even retail stores (e.g. grocery, hardware, and clothing stores).
 Moreover, this technology allows IndustriTAG to produce small scale batches of RFID labels, perfect for evaluation, without exorbitant minimum order quantities that are normally associated with production runs.